Use the grid list if:

 - Use highlight (information state) on the new item.

-After pressing the Add button, there are three possibilities for adding an item, which should be considered in the following priority:
+There are three possibilities for adding an item, which should be considered in the following priority:

 - Add the item inline.
 Create an empty, editable item as the first item of the grid list.
 Show the Save button on the toolbar of the grid list.
 This option is recommended for simple scenarios where just a few input fields have to be filled.